firoz-sabaliya/hidden_pages/README.txt

 Development
 -----------
-Hidden Pages was developed Firoz Sabaliya
+Hidden Pages was developed by Firoz Sabaliya